 The shelters we house them in are moved daily and are floorless so the poultry can feast on a lot of grass, worms, crickets and grasshoppers.
 This is especially important since

 chickens are not vegetarians and require natural forms of animal protein for optimal health.

-The grain we feed is delivered fresh monthly from a local family farm in New York State.
-They use only non-GMO grain and fertilize as naturally as possible.
-We then add vitamins
+The grain we feed is delivered fresh monthly from a local family farm.
+They use only certified non-GMO grain and fertilize as naturally as possible.
+We then add vitamins and minerals to

 We raise a slower growing French breed of chicken recently imported to the USA that take longer to raise but we feel they taste better and are a more